 The Lord’s Supper: Methodists believe Christ is present in the bread and the cup, but they don’t believe that the elements literally become the body and blood of Christ. | The Lord’s Supper: Also called “the Eucharist,” it is a memorial in which the elements of the bread and cup become the body and blood of Christ (i.e. “transubstantiation”). |

-Saints: Like other Protestants, Methodists believe that the New Testament uses the term “saints” to describe all believers, not a select few.
-Methodists honor believers no longer living on the Earth, but don’t venerate them or pray to them. | Saints: In Catholic teaching, believers who have lived with great virtue and honor may be considered for canonization after physical death.
-Believers who are still living on Earth venerate the saints, in part by asking them for prayer and blessings. |
+Saints: Like other Protestants, Methodists believe the New Testament uses the term “saints” to describe all believers, not a select few.
+Methodists honor believers no longer living on the Earth but don’t venerate or pray to them. | Saints: In Catholic teaching, believers who have lived with great virtue and honor may be considered for canonization after physical death.
+Believers still living on Earth venerate the saints, in part by asking them for prayer and blessings. |

-Mary: The Methodist tradition honors Mary the mother of Jesus for her devotion to God.
-They don’t pray to her but seek to learn from her story in the Bible and strive to imitate her faithful obedience. | Mary: Catholicism teaches that Mary, referred to as “the Mother of God,” was virgin born, lived a sinless life, reversed Eve’s disobedience, was a perpetual virgin, was raptured to heaven, and is an advocate and co-mediator. |
+Mary: Catholicism teaches that Mary referred to as “the Mother of God,” was virgin born, lived a sinless life, reversed Eve’s disobedience, was a perpetual virgin, was raptured to heaven, and is an advocate and co-mediator. | Mary: Catholicism teaches that Mary, referred to as “the Mother of God,” was virgin born, lived a sinless life, reversed Eve’s disobedience, was a perpetual virgin, was raptured to heaven, and is an advocate and co-mediator. |

 Religious orders: Methodists pastors are mostly referred to as pastors or ministers.
 They can marry.
-Women can be ordained as clergy in the Methodist tradition. | Religious orders: The term describes men (e.g. priests) and women (e.g. nuns) who have fully devoted themselves to a certain form of religious life, which includes poverty, chastity, and obedience. |
+Women can be ordained as clergy in the Methodist tradition. | Religious orders: The term describes men (e.g., priests) and women (e.g., nuns) who have fully devoted themselves to a certain form of religious life, which includes poverty, chastity, and obedience. |

-Also see Catholic vs Assemblies of God: What’s the Difference? to learn more.
+Also see Catholic vs. Assemblies of God: What’s the Difference? to learn more.

-The relationship between Methodists and Catholics
+The Relationship Between Methodists and Catholics

 - Practicing Methodists are devoted to the teachings of John Wesley, his passion for evangelism and discipleship, and serving the poor and marginalized in society.
 (Also see Do Methodists Pray the Rosary?)

-A Methodist minister or church member is kind and loving to Catholics (though there may be a few unfortunate exceptions), but be dogmatic about the difference in their beliefs.
+A Methodist minister or church member is kind and loving to Catholics (though there may be a few unfortunate exceptions) but be dogmatic about the difference in their beliefs.

 Do Catholics believe Methodists are Christians?
 Some Catholics believe the differences they have with Methodists render Methodists unbelievers.